espressif/idf-ci/docs/en/guides/cli_build.rst

 - ``--only-test-related`` - Run build only for test-related apps
 - ``--only-non-test-related`` - Run build only for non-test-related apps
 - ``--dry-run`` - Run build in dry-run mode
+- ``--build-system SYSTEM`` - Filter the apps by build system.
+Can be "cmake", "make" or a custom App class path (default: cmake)
 - ``--marker-expr EXPR`` - Pytest marker expression
 - ``--filter-expr EXPR`` - Pytest filter expression